STAY IN THE LOOP

 What Is a Property Inventory Report?

-What Is Included in a Property Inventory?
+What Is the Purpose of a Property Inventory Report?

 The inventory looks at each room in the property in turn.
 The items there are described, as well as their condition.
 In many cases, photographs are also taken (and which can prove excellent evidence in cases of dispute).